Geeksltd/Programming.Tips/Methods.md

 #### When there is ambiguity

-Now consider the following example.
+&nbsp;&nbsp; Now consider the following example.
 Let’s say in an issue tracking system, we have a WorkItem class which needs  a method to update the estimation time for the work item:

 ```c#
 class WorkItem